AT&T Buyer's Guide: Everything you need to know

 AT&T offers two base talk, text, and data plans for individual lines — the AT&T Unlimited Choice plan, and the Unlimited Plus plan.

-The Unlimited Choice plan starts at $65 a month and includes unlimited talk, text, and data with standard definition video streaming and data speeds that max out at 3Mbps.
+The Unlimited Choice plan starts at $65 a month for a single line (before discounts) and includes unlimited talk, text, and data with standard definition video streaming and data speeds that max out at 3Mbps.
 It's a great option if you don't want to worry about managing monthly quotas and don't mind the slower data speeds for video.

-The Unlimited Plus plan is significantly more expensive at $95 a month, but includes high definition video streaming and 10GB of mobile hotspot all delivered at the fastest speeds available on AT&T's nationwide 4G LTE network.
-It also includes an HBO subscription, which lets you watch all your favorite HBO shows on all of your devices.
+The Unlimited Plus plan is significantly more expensive at $95 a month (before discounts), but that includes high definition video streaming and 10GB of mobile hotspot usage all delivered at the fastest speeds available on AT&T's nationwide 4G LTE network.
+Both Unlimited Choice and Unlimited Plus plans include an HBO subscription, which lets you watch all your favorite HBO shows on all of your devices.

 Keep in mind the cost of these plans do not include payments towards a new phone.
 If you're trying to budget getting a new phone on contract with AT&T, add an extra $25 to get a closer estimation of what your monthly bill might look like.
 However, there are ways to bring that bill down a bit.
-You can save $5 a month by signing up for AutoPay, and an additional $5 a month for signing up to receive paperless bills.
+You can save $5 a month by signing up for AutoPay and paperless bills ($10 per month for multiple lines).
 And all DirectTV customers (existing and new) save an additional $25 when bundled with wireless service.

+You'll also save if you add extra line to your account up to four lines total — Unlimited Choice goes down to $40 a month per line, while Unlimited plus goes down to $50 a month per line (after Autopay discount).

 AT&T offers a number of bundles that include DirectTV alongside its other services, so if you're looking for a total home package through one carrier you may lock down a pretty good deal that includes TV, home phone, internet and wireless all through AT&T.